vishalanandl177/DRF-API-Logger/docs/index.rst

 .. warning::

    Over time, the logs table will grow large.
-Archive or delete old data periodically and add indexes to improve query performance.
+Use ``prune_api_logs`` for dry-run-first batched deletion and add indexes to improve query performance.

 Performance & Production